josephblair92/Werewolf/readme.md

 Submit a GET request to /scores to see how many games each user has won.
 On success, a JSON serialization of users and their corresponding scores will be returned.
 On failure, a null value will be returned.

 ###Test scripts
+Run the file script.py included in the root directory.